Apple Notes vs OneNote (2026): Apple or Microsoft Default?

 Customer Support and Documentation

-Apple Notes.
-Documentation lives inside the Apple Support knowledge base, assumes a current OS, and is thinner on troubleshooting than competing products.
-Support routes through chat, phone, and in-store Genius.
-No SLA for free users.
+Apple Notes documentation lives inside the Apple Support knowledge base, assumes a current OS, and is thinner on troubleshooting than competing products.
+Support routes through chat, phone, and in-store Genius, but there is no SLA for free users.

-Atlas.
-Email support and an in-product help center; community is smaller given the product's age.
+Atlas offers email support and an in-product help center.
+The community is smaller given the product's age.

 For users who treat the note app as critical infrastructure, OneNote on a Microsoft 365 Business or Enterprise plan is the only option in this comparison with a meaningful response-time SLA.